 It is dangerous, delirious and delightful.
 It is about moving with wild abandon into the darkened recesses of cinematic imagination, and doing it with others.
 It’s about leaving your living room, entering the cinema and daring to live it large with films that are larger than life itself.

 Founded in 2011, Monster Fest is a mix of Premieres, international festival favourites, challenging new discoveries and curated repertory sidebars alongside industry-focused events such as panels and masterclasses with renowned international guests, and a special emphasis on supporting emerging Australian genre film talent through the festival and beyond.
 Under the banner of ‘Monster Fest Presents’, we host screenings and events throughout the year, including theatrical engagements of Monster Pictures titles and in partnership with other distributors in the Australian genre community.

-To book Monster Pictures titles, or to inquire about collaborating on an event, contact Monster Fest Director Kier-La Janisse at email@example.com.
+To inquire about collaborating on an event at the annual festival, contact Monster Fest Director Kier-La Janisse at firstname.lastname@example.org.

 The Producers would like to acknowledge and pay respect to the people of the Kulin Nation as the traditional owners of the land on which Monster Fest is produced.

 Festival Director and Head Programmer